-Ashley Krajewski is a British recording & mix engineer with over 15 years experience in the industry.
-After spending 10 years as engineer at Apollo 440's Apollo Control studios, he has earned credits on work with Apollo 440, Ellie Goulding, Sun Yanzi, Matt Wills, Hotei, Jeff Beck, Sway, Magazine, Art Brut, Josh Bray and Rebel Kites to name a few.
+Ashley Krajewski is a British recording & mix engineer with over 15+ years experience in the industry.
+After spending 10 years as engineer at Apollo 440's Apollo Control studios, he has earned credits on work by Apollo 440, Ellie Goulding, Sun Yanzi, Matt Wills, Hotei, Jeff Beck, Sway, Magazine, Art Brut, Josh Bray and Rebel Kites to name a few.

 • Engineering & Programming credits on Ellie Goulding’s hit singles “Explosions” (UK#13) and